thisisclement/Project4---Virus-Prediction/README.md

 1) Effectiveness of spraying is estimated at about 50%<br>
 2) Costs of spraying based on insecticide product Zenivex®E4<br>
 3) Determine projected cost of insecticide to be used<br>
-## Conclusions and Recommendations
-We conclude that spraying should be carried out to suppress the number of Culex mosquitoes, and that public should be educated to take preventive measures to minimize the inadvertent breeding of mosquitoes in general.<br>
-We also recommend the following:<br>
-1) Study migratory patterns of WNV-infected birds<br>
-2) Study interactions between WNV-infected birds and Culex mosquitoes<br>
-3) Regression analysis to predict the number of Culex mosquitoes